ZipNN: Lossless Compression for AI Models: Beyond Model compression

 \subsection{Checkpoints and Delta Compression}

 When models have high similarity, one strategy to optimize storage and network transfer is to save a base model and for the rest of the models only store the differences from this base model \cite{kandpal2023git}.
 We refer to compressing those differences as \emph{delta compression}.
 To reconstruct a model, one only needs to apply the delta to the base model.
 A straightforward approach to delta compression is to compute the difference between the two models (e.g. using XOR or subtraction) and compress this delta using a lossless compressor.
 In our work, we used XOR for the delta as it is easily reversible and does not require any extra bits.
-A natural use case in which delta compression proves very useful is checkpointing.
+A natural use case in which delta compression proves useful is checkpointing.
 In checkpointing, we repeatedly store models that have limited change between them.
 Fine tuning often changes models in small quantities.
 Hence the delta between the results of consecutive training epochs has the potential to be more compressible than stand-alone models.
+Note that the main benefit in this use case is storage space rather than offloading from the GPU.
+Offloading from GPU can, for the most part, be done offline, and we want to refrain from spending extra GPU cycles for compression at the GPU.
+Hence we focus on CPU based compression for this task.
 We studied this while finetuning a Resnet 18 model (FP32).
 Figure~\ref{fig:resnet}(a) shows the amount of change between consecutive checkpoints as the process progresses and the loss function drops.
 We see that while all parameters in the model change in each epoch, when broken down to bytes, more and more bytes remain unchanged as the training converges.
 Figure~\ref{fig:resnet}(b) breaks this down according to byte groups.
 Here we see that the exponent byte has the least changes, whereas the least bits in the fraction have the most change.
 All byte groups show a growing number of steady bytes as the training converges.
 This suggests that byte grouping is helpful for delta compression as well, as our tests in Figure~\ref{fig:resnet}(c) corroborate.

 \paragraph{Auto Detection of Compression method.} While investigating compressibility of deltas, we realized that at some point it is worthwhile to compress the delta using Zstd over Huffman.
 This is mostly a function of the number of zeros in the delta (unchanged bytes).
 For this purpose we devised an auto-selection mechanism that decides between Huffamn and Zstd based on two criteria.
 For each chunk, \zipnn{} counts the number of zeros in the chunk, as well as the length of the longest zero sequence.
 By running a simulation we found that Zstd compresses better than Huffman if the number of zeros exceeds 90\%.
 It also outperforms Huffman if there is any long sequence of zeros (which may happen if certain layers are ruled as non-modifiable by the training mechanism) and we set the detection level at 3\% of the chunk size.
 Figure~\ref{fig:resnet}(c) also compares running with Huffman, vs.\ Zstd vs.\ the Auto detection method.
 We see that Huffman outperforms Zstd in the first two steps of the learning rate scheduler, and this flips after the $3^{rd}$ step.
 Auto manages to pick correctly and is always at least as good as the better method.